Interior design tips and lighting ideas for today's home! Providing professional interior design advice, home decor ideas and inspiration.

 Abrielle Houndstooth Throw Pillow, Bamboo Luxury Bright Chartreuse Green Throw Blanket

 Which is your favorite combination of pillows and throws?
-I'm partial to the monochromatic look - but there are a million ways to transform your sofa to suit your taste.
+I'm partial to the monochromatic look - but there are a million ways to transform any sofa for a designer look that suits your taste.

 I LOVE Rose Gold and I'm so happy to see it's an inspired home decor trend that's really blowing up everywhere.
 There's something different about it that I'm drawn to, and I love how it brings a pop of that 'certain something' to every space.
 I've wanted rose gold jewels more so than anything but they were pretty hard to come by up until the last few years.
 However, I've been seeing a lot of rose gold EVERYWHERE lately, much to my delight!
 I would love to try out some rose gold with my own styling projects, so I've been searching for some inspiration.

 This rose gold wallpaper and rose gold wired coffee table looks so lovely with all of the neutral colors in this living room.
 It's actually a perfect way to soften up and add a little femininity to brown and tan decor.
 I love all of the cream accents too, it helps to break up the earthy tones and let the gold shine too.
 In a nut shell, drool-worthy!

 Look at that gorgeous dining room light fixture!
 It's the statement piece of the room and such a pretty color.
 It looks so pretty paired with the hardwood floors and bright big windows, and it's also somewhat of a chameleon piece that can fit in a lot of spaces.
 Having rose gold lighting and accessories is a great way to bring the trend into your place without it taking over.
 I'd love to use a rose gold desk lamp or have a few rose gold accessories in my bookcases.